erasmus-without-paper/ewp-specs-architecture/README.md

  * In most EWP APIs we use the [master/slave][master-slave] communication
    model:

-   - The master serves its entities as they are (e.g. via the `get` endpoint of Outgoing Mobilities API).
-The master server can always be certain that its data is up-to-date.
+   - The master serves its entities as they are (e.g., via the `get` endpoint of Outgoing Mobilities API).
+The master server can always be certain that its data is up to date.

-   - The slave, if he wants to change something, then he MUST do so directly on the master server (e.g. by calling the `update` endpoint of his Outgoing Mobilities API).
+   - The slave, if he wants to change something, then he MUST do so directly on the master server (e.g., by calling the `update` endpoint of his Outgoing Mobilities API).
 The slave MAY keep a copy of the data, but he cannot just make changes to this copy without master's "approval".

-   In this model, the slave can never be 100% sure that his copy of the data is up-to-date.
+   In this model, the slave can never be 100% sure that his copy of the data is up to date.
 Conflicts are always possible (e.g. the slave is trying to `UPDATE` an entity which has just been `DELETE`d from the master).
    **These conflicts need to be resolved by the slave.**